Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Exotic B-series expansion of expectations

 \begin{definition} Let $\tau\in\cT_{\alpha,\beta}^\mathfrak{e}$ and $v,w\in\mathcal{V}(\tau)$.
 The grafting of an $\alpha$-vertex on $v$, denoted $\bulletalpha\curvearrowright_v\tau$, amounts to attaching a leaf $B_+(\bulletalpha)$ to the vertex $v$.
 The simultaneous grafting of two $\beta$-vertices on $v$ and $w$, denoted by $\doublebullet\curvearrowright_{v,w}\tau$, amounts to attaching a leaf $B_+(\bulletbeta)$ to the vertex $v$ and another one to $w$.
 Then we define the grafting operations

 In both cases, the colour of the vertices on which leaves are grafted is preserved. \end{definition}

-\begin{remark} The grafting of a pair $\doublebullet$ is called \emph{simultaneous} since, by definition, we cannot graft one of the $\beta$-vertices over the other.
-From an algebraic standpoint, it corresponds to a very specific instance of the Guin-Oudom extension of the grafting of planted trees to the symmetric tensor algebra of rooted trees \cite{oudom2008lie}. \end{remark} For later convenience, it is useful to investigate the interaction between the grafting of vertices and the action of the elementary differential.
+For later convenience, it is useful to investigate the interaction between the grafting of vertices and the action of the elementary differential.
 We adapt to the present setting a result analogous to \cite[Lem.
 2.7, 2.8]{rossler2004stochastic}, see also \cite[Prop.
 3.1]{bruned2025multi} for the same relation in the framework of multi-indices B-series. \begin{theorem} Let $\alpha,\beta,f \in C^\infty(\R)$, $u_0\in\R$ and consider the elementary differential $\Upsilon_{u_0}^{\alpha,\beta,f}$ as per \eqref{Eq: elementary differential trees}.
 Denoting by $L$ the operator defined in \eqref{Eq: operators}, it holds

 \end{theorem} \begin{proof} By definition

 while, by the Leibniz rule

 The two expressions coincide, proving the first part of \eqref{Eq: effect grafting}.
 The second part of the identity follows suit. \end{proof}